 Divorce

-If it is happening to you, you may have many questions going round in your head, wondering what the future holds, how to protect your children, yourself, your finances.
+If it is happening to you, you may have many overwhelming questions going round in your head; wondering what the future holds, how to protect your children, yourself and your finances.

 Divorce can be complex and it is vital you choose a solicitor who listens to you, works with you, provides straight forward legal advice and looks out for you, protecting your legal interests and that of any children, along the way.

-There are no longer grounds for divorce.
-An application is made either as a sole or joint application to confirm the marriage has broken down.
+There are now no longer ‘grounds for divorce’.
+A divorce application is now made either as a sole or joint application to confirm the marriage has broken down.

-A sole or joint application is amde confirming the marriage has broken down.
+A sole or joint application is made confirming the marriage has broken down.

 20 weeks later a Conditional Order application can be made.